codacy/codacy-rubocop/docs/description/Style_MinMaxComparison.md

 Enforces the use of `max` or `min` instead of comparison for greater or less.

 NOTE: It can be used if you want to present limit or threshold in Ruby 2.7+.
-That it is slow though.
+It is slow though.
 So autocorrection will apply generic `max` or `min`:

 [source,ruby]
 ----